-Note: One of the core objectives of the FIH Uniform Advertising Policy and FIH Team Dress Protocol is to ensure appropriate and professional standards of appearance on the field of play and during opening and closing ceremonies at International Events and to prevent any practices that undermine that objective.
+Note: One of the core objectives of the Pan American Sports Organisation Competition Clothing and Equipment Guidelines is to ensure appropriate and professional standards of appearance on the field of play and during opening and closing ceremonies during the Lima 2019 Pan American Games hockey competitions and to prevent any practices that undermine that objective.

-Note: One of the core objectives of the FIH Media Policy is to ensure compliance with all contractual obligations imposed upon FIH by its media partner(s).
-This includes failure by a Participant to participate in a press conference when requested to do so by FIH.
+Note: This includes failure by a Participant to participate in a press conference when requested to do so by PAHF.

-- k Public criticism of, or inappropriate public comment in relation to an incident occurring in an International Match or any Participant or team participating in any International Match or FIH, generally, irrespective of when such criticism or inappropriate comment is made. - Where the facts of the alleged incident are not adequately or clearly covered by any of the above offences, conduct that either is contrary to the spirit of the game or brings the game into disrepute.
+- k Public criticism of, or inappropriate public comment in relation to an incident occurring in a Match or any Participant or team participating in the Lima 2019 Pan American Games hockey competitions or FIH or PAHF, generally, irrespective of when such criticism or inappropriate comment is made. - Where the facts of the alleged incident are not adequately or clearly covered by any of the above offences, conduct that either is contrary to the spirit of the game or brings the game into disrepute.